-The Development occupies a portion of a block lands situated to the north of the intersection of Hurontario Street with Eglinton Avenue East in the City of Mississauga.
-The subject site was occupied by a one storey residential dwelling and several farming related structures that are in the process of being removed.
+The Development occupies a portion of a block lands situated to the northeast of the intersection of Hurontario Street with Eglinton Avenue East in the City of Mississauga.
+The subject site was occupied by a one storey residential dwelling, and several farming related structures that are planned to be removed.
 The development is phased, however, the analysis is based upon the ultimate configuration.
 The first phase occupies the southeast portion of the Development site, along Eglinton Avenue East, and involves construction of Lot 1, which is comprised of 45 and 40 storey towers, denoted Towers A and B. The buildings step down from 8 storeys to a 2 storey connective podium with amenity space on the second level roof.
-A 33 storey tower, denoted Tower D, is proposed for Lot 2, proximate to the centre of the development site, with a multi-level wing including 9th Level Amenity space, extending towards the north along the future extensions of Armdale Road and Thornwood Drive.
-The west portion of the Development involves 40 and 35 storey towers on Lot 3, denoted Towers E and F, that are connected via a 2 storey podium with Amenity space at the 3rd level.
-A 30 storey tower, denoted Tower G, is proposed for Lot 4 at the east corner of the Development, stepping down to a multi-level podium, including 9th Level Amenity space, that extends north along the future extension of Thornwood Drive.
+A 33 storey tower, denoted Tower D, is proposed for Lot 2, proximate to the centre of the development site, with a multi-level wing including 5th Level Amenity space, extending towards the north along the future extensions of Armdale Road and Thornwood Drive.
+The west portion of the Development involves a 40 storey tower on Lot 3, denoted Tower E, with a 12 storey wing that extends to the northwest and steps down to 4 storeys and a 2 storey podium, the roof of which is assigned to Amenity space at the 3rd level.
+A 30 storey tower, denoted Tower G, is proposed for Lot 4 at the east corner of the Development.
+The tower has wings to the northeast along Eglington Avenue East and to the northwest along Thornwood Drive, the former 8 storeys and stepping down to 2 storeys with a 9th Level Amenity space, the latter extends along the future extension of Thornwood Drive and is 12 storeys in height.
+The building is penetrated adjacent to the tower with a 3 storey breezeway that accommodates a private driveway.
 Finally, a 1 storey building providing access to an underground Amenity space, denoted Building C, is located in the centre of the site, south of the Public Park space.
 The configuration of the proposed buildings and associated amenity spaces is shown in Figure 2b.